-- All members of staff have been provided with a copy of part one and annex A of 'Keeping Children Safe in Education' 2022 which covers safeguarding information for staff. - School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them. - The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training, including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+- All members of staff have been provided with a copy of part one and annex A of 'Keeping Children Safe in Education' which covers safeguarding information for staff. - School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them. - It is a requirement that all members of staff have access to this policy and sign to say they have read and understood its contents.
+All staff are expected to re-read this policy at least annually (and following any updates) to ensure they understand our expectations and requirements.

+The DSL will ensure that all new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training, including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.

-- All staff members will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually. - In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - The DSL will maintain an up to date register of who has been trained. - Although the school has a nominated lead for the governing body, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.
+All staff members will receive appropriate child protection training to ensure they are aware of a range of safeguarding issues; this training will be updated at least annually, to ensure they are aware of a range of safeguarding issues and how to report concerns.

+- In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - The DSL will maintain an up-to-date register of who has been trained. - Although the school has a nominated lead for the governing body, all members of the governing body will access appropriate safeguarding training which covers their specific strategic responsibilities on a regular basis.